-We need to move away from arbitrary and unproductive land uses and towards a more productive and sustainable model.
+Our region needs to ensure we're moving away from arbitrary regulations and unproductive land uses and towards a more productive and sustainable model.
 For example, every locality has businesses or other facilities with large parking lots that are never full.
 Unfortunately, all those unused parking spaces exist simply because they are required by the zoning ordinance, not because the business or land use actually needs that many spaces.
 These extra spaces then add unnecessary upfront costs to the developer, create more stormwater that must be addressed, provide far less in tax revenue than literally any other use, become a long-term liability to the property owner through on-going maintenance costs, and they occupy valuable land that could be put to far more productive use.

-36. EVERY HOUSING UNIT HAS THE POTENTIAL TO BE A BUSINESS.
+37. EVERY HOUSING UNIT HAS THE POTENTIAL TO BE A BUSINESS.